druid-io/druid-io.github.io/docs/latest/querying/segmentmetadataquery.md

 Timestamp column will have type `LONG`.

 Only columns which are dimensions (ie, have type `STRING`) will have any cardinality.
 Rest of the columns (timestamp and metric columns) will show cardinality as `null`.

+### intervals

+If an interval is not specified, the query will use a default interval that spans a configurable period before the end time of the most recent segment.

+The length of this default time period is set in the broker configuration via: druid.query.segmentMetadata.defaultHistory

 ### toInclude